Maverix Havik 15 All Court

 • Not a Speed Demon: Maneuverability is solid but not as quick as shorter or hybrid paddles.

-• Price Point: Premium cost feels more justified when purchased with discount code. $164.99 Normal Price – $144.28 after Discount Code PICKLETIP
+• Price Point: Premium cost is easier to justify with the discount code, especially if you’re buying this for the calm control, stability, and customization upside. $164.99 Normal Price – $144.28 after Discount Code PICKLETIP

 Player Feedback